• Hunt Hot Springs is located near the scenic Mount Shasta

 • One of many primitive hot springs in the Big Bend area

-An amazing destination at the edge of the Shasta-Trinity National Forest, Hunt Hot Springs along the Kosk Creek provides great opportunities to relax in mineral-rich water and enjoy a peaceful vibe.
-The last mile before the Kosk Creek enters the Pit River has plenty of spots with hot spring water emerging from everywhere - hillsides, the creek’s bank, and bottom.
-Volunteers built pools and tubs in a few locations.
-One of those spots was named Hunt Hot Springs.
+A fantastic destination at the edge of the Shasta-Trinity National Forest, Hunt Hot Springs along Kosk Creek offers a peaceful retreat with mineral-rich water.
+In the last mile before Kosk Creek joins the Pit River, hot spring water emerges from multiple spots—hillsides, the creek’s banks, and its bottom.

-Hunt Hot Springs water is very hot and it flows out at about 170 degrees Fahrenheit.
-The source hot water feeds two adjoining rock and concrete tubs, then flows to the creek.
-Depending on weather conditions, the water temperature in the tubs range between 110°F and 140°F .
-You can use already built pools at the edge of the creek or even build your own one.
-The temperature can be adjusted by allowing the creek water to flow in.
+Depending on weather conditions, the temperature in the tubs ranges from 110°F to 140°F (43-60°C).
+Visitors can use the existing pools at the creek’s edge or even create their own.
+The temperature can be adjusted by allowing creek water to flow in.

-Begin your journey from the town of Big Bend (read the directions below).
-Park your car at the Kosk Creek Bridge and hike 0.7 miles to Hunt Hot Springs and for about one mile to Kosk Hot Springs.
+Begin your journey from the town of Big Bend.
+Park your car at the Kosk Creek Bridge and hike 0.7 miles to Hunt Hot Springs, then continue about 1 mile to Kosk Hot Springs.

-Do not use any other routes to get to the hot springs, many internet sources and books provide wrong directions through the private land and pasture.
-Do not trespass.
+Do not use alternative routes to reach the hot springs.
+Many internet sources and books provide incorrect directions that cross private land and pastures—trespassing is prohibited.

-The nearest accommodations are found in Burney, 33 miles away.
+The nearest lodging are found in Burney, 33 miles away.

 Affordable vacation rentals for short and long term stay at Burney